19 Jan Make Variable Artwork for Magazines and Newsletters with Adobe InDesign

 Making the final artwork: Scripts

 I hope this article helps and gives you the imagination to consider all your options.
-Let me know what you’re using InDesign for?
-I’ll publish good examples.
+Let me know what you’re using InDesign for.
+It’s great to play and push the boundaries of what is possible.